Valérie Hénin

-Valérie Hénin is a French boxer, kickboxer and Muay Thai fighter.
+Valérie Hénin (born 15 November 1967) is a French boxer, kickboxer and Muay Thai fighter.
 She is a former ISKA World Kickboxing champion and the former WIBF Welterweight boxing champion.

 Boxing

 On Valerie Henin boxing debut she fought Mary Ann Almager in order to become a WIBF world Welterweight champion.

-On June 16, 2001, Henin fought Patricia Demick in Anchorage, Alaska, for the WIBF world Welterweight title.
+On 16 June 2001, Henin fought Patricia Demick in Anchorage, Alaska, for the WIBF world Welterweight title.
 The fight ended in a draw.

 Personal life

 Valerie Henin was married to kickboxer Orlando Wiet and had a daughter called Magda Wiet-Hénin a taekwondo Olympian.